one-ware/one-ware.com/docs/ai/01-get-started.md

         <img src="/img/ai/one_ai_plugin/yolo_img_2.png" alt="yolo Image 2" style={{ width: '48%' }} />
     </div>

-**Simply put:**
-- **Classification =** Choose category for whole image
-- **Object Detection =** Draw boxes around objects to detect

 ---

 ## 4. Prefilters - Optimize Your Dataset
-Apply prefilters before or after augmentation to standardize your dataset and boost model performance.
+Apply prefilters before or after augmentation to optimize your dataset and boost model performance.

 ![Prefilter View](/img/ai/one_ai_plugin/prefilter_view.png)

 ### When to Use Prefilters
-- **Before Augmentation:** Standardize your raw dataset for consistent training data
+- **Before Augmentation:** Optimize your dataset for higher generalization and easier detection
-- **After Augmentation:** Refine generated images to remove artifacts and improve quality
+- **After Augmentation:** Some prefilters only represent real world performance if they are applied after augmentation

 ### Resize Filter